-Each nominee will be required to submit a portfolio containing entry forms, a 3X5-inch photo, category-based showpiece items and other information.
+Each nominee will be required to complete an electronic portfolio containing a Release Form, a photo, category-based showpiece items and other required information.
 (Please see “Guidelines for Preparing Portfolios”).
 Judging will be based on portfolios, exhibits and personal interviews that demonstrate excellence in the following areas:

 SCHOLARSHIP (20 points).
-A nominee’s overall GPA, difficulty of class schedule, standardized test scores such as ACT and SAT, class ranking and similar scholarship items attained during high school will be used to establish points for Scholarship.
+A nominee’s overall GPA, difficulty of class schedule, and similar scholarship items attained during high school will be used to establish points for Scholarship.

-CATEGORY SCHOLARSHIP (20 points).
+CATEGORY EXPERTISE (20 points).
 Emphasis is placed on the nominee’s ability and talent in their specific category.
-While judges seek evidence of growth and service in all activities, the nominee’s talent and aptitude within their category will receive particular emphasis in this judging phase.
+While judges seek evidence of growth and service in all activities, the nominee’s talent and aptitude within their category will receive particular emphasis.

 LEADERSHIP (20 points).
 The qualities of leadership in Utah public high schools can be measured in part by the responsibilities placed on a nominee by his/her teachers and fellow nominees.
 However, evidence of positive influence with fellow nominees also shall be considered an indication of leadership.

 INTERVIEW (20 points).
-Semifinalist and Finalist Judging.
-During the interview judges will evaluate the nominee’s ability to answer questions pertaining to their category.
-Body language, technical knowledge, communication skills, and plans for continued education in the category will all be included in the Interview point assessment.
+Semi-finalist and Finalist Judging.
+During the interview, judges will evaluate the nominee’s ability to answer questions pertaining to their category.
+Body language, technical knowledge, communication skills, professional appearance and plans for continued education in the category will all be included in the interview point assessment.